MohidTheMan3/ald/controls/GUI.md

 ### The Problem

-The original Tkinter-based GUI for our ALD system suffered from critical reliability issues that made it unsuitable for lab use:
+The original Tkinter-based GUI for our ALD system suffered from  reliability issues that made it unsuitable for safe use:

 - **Unpredictable crashes** - Threading implementation caused the GUI to freeze or crash during experiments
 - **Wrong values sent** - Manual string parsing occasionally sent corrupted commands to hardware